-Table 1 includes draft evaluation objectives that identify desired outcomes in the context of potential project effects and legislation.
+Table 1 includes draft evaluation objectives that identify desired outcomes in the context of potential project effects and relevant legislation.
 During the development of the EES the proponent can consider refining the objectives and proposed evaluation framework, as well as develop specific assessment criteria to assist the evaluation of effects.
-The Minister may refine the evaluation objectives for the purposes of the Minister's assessment.